How are the haysmacintyre / Charity Finance Indexes compiled? Gareth Jones explains.

 A dip in voluntary income was also recorded in 2014, but this was a side effect of the Index's annual membership review, rather than a reflection of any widespread drop in income.

 The same cannot be said of the period beginning in quarter 3 2016.
-At this time, voluntary income was hit by a series of scandals around fundraising practices.
+At this time, voluntary income seems to have been hit by a series of scandals around fundraising practices.